 If you work as a self-employed professional (zzp’er), you are responsible for your own insurances.
-Occupational disability insurance is not compulsory in the Netherlands.
+Occupational disability insurance is not yet compulsory in the Netherlands.
 However, it can protect you if you fall ill or sustain an injury that prevents you from working temporarily or permanently.
-This article lists the pro’s and cons and the options you have.
+This article lists the pros and cons and the options you have.

 On this page

+Every year, thousands of self-employed professionals in the Netherlands miss work for at least 4 days due to illness or injury.
+Many zzp' ers are not or insufficiently insured against incapacity for work: in 2019, 41% of the 1.1 million zzp’ers in the Netherlands had no insurance.
+Not taking out insurance saves money, but comes with a risk.
+If you do not take out insurance, you will not have any income if something happens.
 If you do choose to protect yourself against incapacity from work, you have several options: you can set money aside, take out insurance or participate in a donation circle.
 You can deduct the premium payments for your disability insurance from your tax income.

 - Your job.
 Do you have a high risk of physical or stress-related complaints?